 How to Find Great Swing Style Trades for High Profits

-“Dark Pools” is a term used to describe the Largest Buy Side Institutions who control vast quantities of long-term investment money.
-Their Alternative Trading Venues are off the exchanges.
-They are hidden from the retail trader, who trades via a broker or Electronic Communication Network, and their activity is often delayed until after the market closes.
+“Dark Pools” is a term used to describe the largest Buy Side Institutions who control vast quantities of long-term investment money.
+Their Alternative Trading System venues are off the exchanges.
+They are hidden from the Retail Trader, who trades via a broker or Electronic Communication Network, and their activity is often delayed until after the market closes.
 This is a huge part of the market with over 40 Alternative Trading Systems available to the Dark Pools.

 The Dark Pools have a wide variety of order types called Time Weighted Average Price orders.
 The goal of these complex orders is to not disturb the price trend underway but also to control the execution price precisely so that their “range of price” sets the ping that triggers the automated Time Weighted Average Price orders for them.

 Whenever there is repetitive order activity, your stock charts will reveal this activity even if price stays relatively flat, in a consolidation or platform pattern.
 What is required are indicators that can reveal the Time Weighted Average Price orders over time, and that means using volume based indicators.

 Momentum trade runs generally occur AFTER the Dark Pools have accumulated all of the stock they want for their inventory at the time, which usually takes a few weeks to several months.

 Professional Traders are able to pick up the liquidity draw using more exotic algorithms and professional technical indicators.
 The Professional Trader tends to follow the Dark Pool Quiet Accumulation patterns and their buying initiates the swing trading momentum runs.